Anna Wiener: Life

 Wiener grew up in Brooklyn and attended Wesleyan University in Middletown, CT.
 She worked in the tech sector in San Francisco in an attempt to find a career path with more "momentum" than the book publishing industry, where she was previously employed.
-Interested in data, particularly the way in which it could be used to tell stories, she worked for an analytics startup and GitHub, and befriended Stripe CEO Patrick Collison.
+Interested in data, particularly the way in which it could be used to tell stories, she worked for the analytics startup Mixpanel and GitHub, and befriended Stripe CEO Patrick Collison.
 Her book, Uncanny Valley, never mentions the names of the companies she worked at or interacted with, though she often describes their products and corporate cultures in sufficient detail for the reader to deduce what they are.
 After several years in San Francisco, she left the tech industry for several reasons, including its lack of response to the classified information released by Edward Snowden and a wider disillusionment with the corporate culture and sexism present therein.

 Since leaving tech, Wiener has been writing about Silicon Valley for The New Republic, n+1, Atlantic, and others.
 She is a contributing writer to The New Yorker.